pytoolz/toolz/README.md

 Contributions Welcome
 ---------------------

-`Toolz` aims to be a repository for utility functions, particularly those that come from the functional programming and list processing traditions.
+`toolz` aims to be a repository for utility functions, particularly those that come from the functional programming and list processing traditions.
 We welcome contributions that fall within this scope and encourage users to scrape their `util.py` files for functions that are broadly useful.